-Although pancreatic ductal adenocarcinoma (PDAC) is associated with limited treatment options and poor patient outcomes, targeted α -particle therapy (TAT) represents a promising development in the field.
+Although pancreatic ductal adenocarcinoma (PDAC) is associated with limited treatment options and poor patient outcomes, targeted α-particle therapy (TAT) represents a promising development in the field.
 TAT shows potential in treating metastatic cancers, including those that have become resistant to conventional treatments.
 Among the most auspicious radionuclides stands the in vivo α -generator 212Pb.
 Combined with the imaging-compatible radionuclide 203Pb, this theranostic match is a promising modality rapidly translating into the clinic.
 Methods: Using the pretargeting approach between a radiolabeled 1,2,4,5-tetrazine (Tz) tracer and a trans-cyclooctene (TCO) modified antibody, imaging and therapy with radiolead were performed on a PDAC tumor xenograft mouse model.
 For therapy, 3 cohorts received a single administration of 1.1, 2.2, or 3.7 MBg of the pretargeting agent, [212Pb]Pb-DO3A-PEG7-Tz, whereby administered activity levels were guided by dosimetric analysis.
 Results: The treated mice were holistically evaluated; minimal-to-mild renal tubular necrosis was observed.
 At the same time, median survival doubled for the highest-dose cohort (10.7 wk) compared with the control cohort (5.1 wk).
 Conclusion: This foundational study demonstrated the feasibility and safety of pretargeted TAT with 212Pb in PDAC while considering dose limitations and potential adverse effects.

-Key Words: targeted α -therapy; pretargeting; lead-212; progeny release; lead-203
+Key Words: targeted α-therapy; pretargeting; lead-212; progeny release; lead-203 ecent advances in oncology have led to marked improvements in the standard of care for cancer patients.
+Nevertheless, metastatic relapse remains the principal cause of cancer mortality (1).

-J Nucl Med 2024; 65:109-116 DOI: 10.2967/jnumed.123.266388
+J Nucl Med 2024; 00:1-8

+DOI: 10.2967/jnumed.123.266388